What’s the difference between membership and certification with CCPA?

 I would like to apply for certification but am concerned I do not fully meet CCPA requirements, can I still apply?

-In cases where an applicant may have gaps in their certification application, a Basic or Complex Pre-Evaluation would be recommended.
+In cases where an applicant may have gaps in their certification application, a Basic or Complex/Non-Member Eligibility Assessment application would be recommended.
 This enables the Registrar to outline certification eligibility and point out those gaps.
 It is commonly used in the cases of applicants whose application may not fully meet CCPA requirements, or if the applicant foresees a potential roadblock to a successful application.

 What do I do if I disagree with the Registrar’s evaluation of my certification application?